 Class and lesson times include: M-Th 2:00-8:00, Fri 2:00- 7:00, Sat 9:00-3:00.
 Also morning pre-school, home school and adult classes, Th-F.

 Christmas Holiday Break: No classes Dec.
 21 - Jan.
-4. Have wonderful and safe holiday!
+4. CALL FOR LATEST JANUARY CLASS INFORMATION

 Announcing a new collaboration with Dove Academy of Dance Arts in 2015, giving you more choices in your dance education.

 Trying to decide between a few different Music or Dance studios to enroll at?

 Texas Music And Dance Academy provides instruction in music, dance, and theater for students of all ages.
 Families are with us since we began in 1995 as a small studio and in the years since, 100’s more students have been learning and performing music and dance with us and participating in our optional opportunities to give back to the community.
 Visit our location at Jupiter and Lookout -- it’s convenient to Garland, Richardson, Plano, Murphy, Wylie and Sachse.